siddhu-9797/sgopara2/challenge-2/README.md

      nc localhost 1337
      ```
     - Alternatively, run the binary locally by downloading from the portal
-   - Use `objdump`, `readelf`, or `gdb` to locate the address of the `win()`
+   - Use `objdump`, `readelf`, or `gdb` to locate the address of the `castle()`
      function:
      ```bash
-     objdump -d vuln | grep win
+     objdump -d vuln | grep castle
      ```

 2. **Understand the Vulnerability**:
    - The program has a buffer of size 64 bytes, followed by two canaries.
    - Canary 1 is leaked in the output.
 Canary 2 is hidden.
-   - The goal is to construct a payload to overflow the buffer, replace the canary values
+   - The goal is to construct a payload to overflow the buffer, replace the
+     canary values
-     with their respective values, add 10 extra bytes padding to reach the return address
+     with their respective values, add 10 extra bytes padding to reach the
-     and overwrite the return address to call `win()`.
+     return address and overwrite the return address to call `castle()`.
-   - Here, the canary value should be identified byte-by-byte by bruteforcing every possible
+   - Here, the canary value should be identified byte-by-byte by
-     value from 0x00 to 0xff
+     bruteforcing every possible value from 0x00 to 0xff

 3. **Exploit Construction**:
    - Connect to the program using `nc`: